minusyt23/notes/percy-bysshe-shelley.md

 The leaves cover the seeds and keep them warm until spring comes around.
 After that, they will sprout.

+###### Duality of leaves
-Duality of leaves: they can be interpreted both as leaves (from trees) or sheets of paper.
+They can be interpreted both as leaves (from trees) or sheets of paper.
 The wind wants to take down the leaves off of trees, and similarly *I* want to spread this message around.
 That's why *I* am the Wind.

+> Note: the sheets of paper are his words, creating a synecdoche.

 What happens when the Spring comes?
 The Zephyr (warm wind) blows, and the seeds sprout.
 And what does the transition from winter to spring mean?
 It is a message of hope.